 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Mr. Manthripragada has significant experience on a broad range of government contracts issues, including civil and criminal fraud investigations and litigation, complex claims preparation and litigation, cost allowability, and the Cost Accounting Standards.
-He has represented government contractors before the Armed Services Board of Contract Appeals in numerous appeals, and has provided advice to clients on issues involving contract negotiations, claims analysis, and contract performance.
+Government Contracts Practice: As Chair of the firm’s Government Contracts practice, Mr. Manthripragada has a breadth of experience in the field of government contracts.
+His government contracts practice focuses on civil and criminal fraud investigations and litigation, complex claims preparation and litigation, qui tam suits under the False Claims Act, defective pricing, cost allowability, the Cost Accounting Standards, and compliance counseling.
+He has represented government contractors and their subcontractors, vendors, and suppliers before the Armed Services Board of Contract Appeals, the United States Court of Federal Claims, the U.S. Government Accountability Office, and federal appellate and trial courts across the country, and has provided advice to clients on issues involving contract negotiations, claims analysis, and contract performance.
+Mr. Manthripragada also maintains a robust compliance counseling practice, aimed at offering practical guidance on complex regulatory issues while remaining mindful of clients’ business goals.

 Mr. Manthripragada is admitted to practice law in the District of Columbia and the state of California.